 Tony was previously a special adviser to David Miliband and Hilary Benn, successive Secretaries of State for Environment, Food and Rural Affairs, helping to design the UK’s Climate Change Act 2008.
 From 2002 to 2006 he was an associate director and head of the sustainability team at the Institute for Public Policy Research, a UK think tank, which he joined in 1999 as a research fellow.
 He was a special adviser to the Minister for Transport, Gavin Strang, from 1997-98 during the development of the UK governments 1998 transport white paper and before that a researcher successively to Labour MPs Ron Davies and Anne Campbell.
 Educated at Thorpe St Andrew School, Norwich and Fitzwilliam College, he has a first class degree in natural sciences and a PhD in plant sciences both from Cambridge University.

 Research & Editorial Manager, Environment Analyst

-Ross is a core member of Environment Analyst’s editorial team and is editor of our UK Market Intelligence Service and Development + Infrastructure Service.
+Ross is a core member of Environment Analyst’s editorial team and is editor of Environment Analyst UK.
 He is responsible for managing and curating news, research, reports and webinars across our UK platforms and developing ongoing and meaningful relationships with all our members.